-- Lack of canonical representations for some glyphs - Non-printable characters - Single vs. multiple glyph characters - Different string representations for the same data from multiple applications
+- Lack of canonical representations for some glyphs - Non-printable characters - Single vs. multiple glyph characters - Different string representations for the same data from multiple applications relationships shall be defined by the byte values.

-Solving all of these issues is outside the scope of XAM query and XAM.
-XAM query string comparison operators shall operate on a byte-by-byte basis.
-For relational operators (e.g., ">", "<", etc.), the relationships shall be defined by the byte values.
 XAM query string comparisons shall be case sensitive.
 The XAM Storage System shall not try to normalize textual values to ignore case, nor are any functional values supplied to do so.
 All data normalization and UTF-8 conformance shall be the responsibility of the application.
 To maximize application interoperability, applications are encouraged to use the IDN profile of stringprep as defined in [RFC 3491] and [RFC 3454].